rust-lang/rust/src/doc/reference.md

 `advanced_slice_patterns` feature gate is turned on.
 This wildcard can be used at most once for a given array, which implies that it cannot be used to specifically match elements that are at an unknown distance from both ends of a array, like `[.., 42, ..]`.
-If followed by a variable name, it will bind the corresponding slice to the variable.
+If preceded by a variable name, it will bind the corresponding slice to the variable.
 Example:

 ```